rabbitmq/rabbitmq-website/docs/metadata-store/index.md

 all RabbitMQ nodes.

-The metadata store subsystem relies on a backend library to provide the database and its replication.
+The metadata store subsystem relies on a backend library to provide the database, its replication algorithm and failure recovery characteristics.

-## Supported backends
+## Supported Backends

 RabbitMQ supports two different libraries that provide this database:

  * Mnesia
  * Khepri

 Only one of them is used at a given time.
 Each one is described below.